laureenmenz/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and ensure that you complete each task properly.

 Remember to stay flexible and adapt to changes in the project.
 You may need to re-prioritize tasks or adjust your timeline if something unexpected occurs.
 It' s also important to document your process and share your knowledge with others.
 Not only will this help others learn, but it will also serve as a reference for yourself in case you need a refresher on a specific topic.

+# 2024-03-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, clarity, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of clear, well-structured programming over early-stage optimizations that often lead to complex, hard-to-maintain code.
+It suggests that before optimizing, one should ensure their code works correctly and is easy to understand.
+Profiling helps identify bottlenecks in performance, guiding where to focus optimization efforts effectively.